Planning Your Visit

 Teachers should bring a list of all pupils present or, if this is unavailable, sign in all of their students on arrival.
 This is a requirement of our Health & Safety Officers, who need to know how many people are in the building at any one time.
 This list can be left with the Centre of the Cell staff.

-Please note that food and drink are not permitted anywhere within the Blizard Institute or Centre of the Cell.
-This includes chewing gum.
+Please note that food and drink are not permitted in STEM Pod, and chewing gum is not permitted anywhere in the Blizard Institute or Centre of the Cell.

 All coats and bags will be deposited in the cloakroom for the duration of the visit and may be collected prior to entry to the shop at the end.
 The cloakroom will be locked, but please ask your students not to bring unnecessary valuables.
 Unfortunately we cannot take responsibility for any losses that occur during the visit.